-The Natural Habitats Group (NHG) is the most sustainable palm oil company in the world.
+Planting Naturals (PN) is the most sustainable palm oil company in the world.
 We now have 3,000 farmers organic, fair for life and rainforest alliance certified, which means that we do not damage ecosystems, cut rainforest, displace indigenous peoples or habitats, but instead we organically farm without chemicals, teaching local small farmers how to grow high yielding crops naturally and make a fair for life income and an increased profit.
-We call this movement for change, “Palm Done Right”.

-But, this is only one part of NHG’s story, NHG works in Sierra Leone and Ecuador promoting organic, practices and healthy soils.
-We now have a big team of highly dedicated people in the company, with offices in six countries and operations in South America and Africa.
+But, this is only one part of the story.
+PN works in Sierra Leone promoting organic, practices and healthy soils.
+We now have a big team of highly dedicated people in the company, with offices in six countries and operations in West Africa.
 We supply nearly 20% of the worlds use of organic palm oil, and we are growing 60% per year and intend to bring our sustainable GOOD palm oil to as many brands and consumers as possible through our movement for change.

-From Mohamed in Sierra Leone, our General Manager who joined me 10 years ago, to Osman our newly graduated orphan who came from the streets and who I funded through university and school, to Jess our tirelessly dedicated Director of Sustainability located in Holland, and her large team who go through the challenging task of certifying organically 3,000 Sierra Leonean and Ecuadorian farmers and maintain the high standards necessary to keep this enormous machine turning, an international group of people with a common purpose make our operations possible.
+From Mohamed in Sierra Leone, our General Manager who joined me 10 years ago.
+To Osman, our newly graduated orphan who came from the streets and who I funded through university and school.
+To our sustainability team located in Holland who goes through the challenging task of certifying organically 3,000 Sierra Leonean farmers and maintain the high standards necessary to keep this enormous machine turning, an international group of people with a common purpose make our operations possible.

 When the carbon in the atmosphere wants a place to sit and get soaked up, it heads for the soils!
 But the soils are dying, they can’t process the carbon, so what happens?
 The oceans absorb it!
 And in doing so the oceans temperature rises, its PH. is changed, plankton dies, the food chain and cycle broken and in turmoil.
 We need our soils healthy!
 They are so important to the natural cleansing the planet repeatedly needs.